elgbar/hex/README.md

 ## Help page

-*Accurate as of version 1.2.0*
+*Accurate as of version 1.3.0-SNAPSHOT*

 ```
 usage: [-h] [-d] [-t] [-s] [-e] [--i-am-a-cheater] [--disable-island-loading]
-       [--draw-edges] [--stage-debug] [--update-previews] [--load-all-islands]
+       [--draw-edges] [--stage-debug] [--update-previews]
-       [--scale SCALE] [--profile]
+       [--save-island-on-loading-it] [--load-all-islands] [--scale SCALE]
+       [--profile]

 optional arguments:
   -h, --help                    show this help message and exit

   -d, --debug                   Enable debug logging

   -t, --trace                   Enable even more logging

   -s, --silent                  Do not print anything to stdout or stderr

   -e, --map-editor              Start the program in map editor mode

   --i-am-a-cheater              Enable cheating

   --disable-island-loading      Don't load islands

-  --draw-edges               Draw the edge hexagons to assists with debugging
+  --draw-edges                  Draw the edge hexagons to assists with
+                                debugging

   --stage-debug                 Enable debug overlay for UI using scene2d

   --update-previews             Update pre-rendered previews of islands

+  --save-island-on-loading-it   Save islands when they are loaded

-  --load-all-islands         Load all islands at startup instead of when first
+  --load-all-islands            Load all islands at startup instead of when
-                             played
+                                first played

   --scale SCALE                 Scale of UI, if <= 0 default scale apply

   --profile                     Enable GL profiling
 ```

 ## Hints